dansmyers/Algorithms/README.md

 ### What?
 This course will be different from other courses you've taken.
 We'll be using a new course management framework called **Scrumage** ("**Scrum** for **Ag**ile **E**ducation"), originally developed by Dr. Shannon Duvall at Elon University.
 Scrumage is based on the Scrum project management framework, which you may have used for team-based projects in some of your earlier courses.

+### How Does It Work?
+Here are the  main features of Scrumage:

+1. The course is structured as a series of **sprints**, each lasting two weeks.
+Each sprint covers one unit of material.
+There will be seven sprints in our course.

+2. At the beginning of each sprint, you'll be given a list of learning topics for the sprint, a curated list of resources (videos, readings, worked examples, etc.), and a set of required deliverables due at the end of the two-week period.

+3. Working with a team, you'll have broad freedom to decide how to use the available resources to learn the required material and complete the sprint deliverables.
+You can decide on your own meeting schedule, what resources to use, and your own plan for finishing the projects.
+Scrumage gives you **options** and the freedom to determine your own best learning approach.

+4. As your professor, I'll be in the room each day to meet with your teams, answer your questions, and check your work-in-progress.
+You can make an **expert request** to ask for a short lecture, worked example, or other help with a particular topic.

+5. Each sprint ends with an individual quiz.
+You can receive bonus points if your entire team does well on the quiz or if your team as a whole improves.

+6. You'll also have the opportunity to complete a short reflective exercise at the end of each sprint, which will help you understand your own learning process and make improvements before the next sprint.

+Take a look at the `Scrumage.md` document for a detailed overview of the process.

 ### That Sounds Hard.
 Why Are We Doing This?
 Scrumage is based on **student choice**, **flexibility**, and **reflection**.